• Skip to primary navigation

 • Arrange chicken, bacon, and vegetables in a 9x13 pan.

-• In a bowl, mix oil, stock, and vinegar.
-Pour over chicken, bacon, and vegetables.
-Sprinkle spices over top.
-Top with cheese.
+• In a bowl, mix oil, chicken broth, and balsamic vinegar.
+Pour marinade over the chicken mixture.
+Sprinkle spices over the top.

-• Cover tightly and place pan in the refrigerator over night (or longer). {Side note - I'm not sure how safe it is to allow the chicken to marinate for longer than over night.
-I'd like to hear thoughts on that if you have any.
-Ours soaked for 2 whole days and turned out very well, but I don't want anyone to get sick from over-marinating their chicken.}
+I have left this recipe to marinate as long as 48 hours, and the chicken was amazing.
+However, I'm not sure how safe it is to allow the chicken to marinate for longer than overnight.
+I'd like to hear thoughts on that in the comments.
+I don't want anyone to get sick from over-marinating their chicken, so if you're not sure, stick to marinating it overnight only.

 Tried this recipe?
 Pin it for later!Follow @FeelsLikeHome or tag #FeelsLikeHomeBlog!